LubinKerhuel/hugo/content/docs/inverted-pendulum.md

 ### Motors

-The base trolley is based on low cost a 2-wheel remote control toy.
+The base trolley is a low cost a 2-wheel remote control toy named `flywheels`.
+The toy is from 2012 but 2 wheeled equivalent exist.
 Its electronics is removed.
-Two pairs of wires power the two DC motors in either direction through an L298N H bridge external module.
+Two pairs of wires power two DC motors in either direction through an `L298N` H bridge board module.

 {{< gallery >}}